 Also beware as to whether the ice is on the fruit (OK) or the fruit has been frostbitten.
 If freezer-burned, the actual fruit will appear white and have a slightly different texture.

-There are, of course, certain health risks associated with spoiled frozen fruit, so always remember to practice food safety and enjoy your frozen fruit prior to its eat by date.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.

-How to store frozen fruit to extend its shelf life?
+How to store Frozen Fruit to extend its shelf life?

-Proper food storage is the key to extending the expiration date of food.
+Proper food storage is key to extending the expiration date of food.

 You can help frozen fruit keep fresh longer by storing it in a freezer safe container, like a zip lock bag made for the freezer.
-Always squeeze as much air as possible out of the bag before putting back into the freezer.
+Always squeeze as much air as possible out of the bag before putting it back into the freezer.
 For more on freezing fundamentals, check our freezer post.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long is frozen fruit good for when prepared in a dish?
+How long is Frozen Fruit good for when prepared in a dish?

 How long does frozen fruit last?
 That depends.
 How long does fruit juice last?
 In general, frozen fruit will only last as long as the quickest expiring ingredient in the recipe.
 They will turn to a mushy consistency if left in the refrigerator for more than a day.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?